Epilepsy Overview

 Dr. Worrell: The goal for patients with epilepsy is always seizure freedom with no side effects.
 In the future, the technologies that are available, the medications, the diagnostics, the therapeutics, are transforming the care of these patients.

-Our physicians are also researchers and educators, so they are on the forefront of new diagnostic and treatment options.
-They have available a full range of services to reduce seizure frequency and severity in adults and children, including new epilepsy medications.
+Our physicians also are researchers and educators, so they are on the forefront of new diagnostic and treatment options.
+They have available a full range of services to reduce seizure frequency and severity in adults and children, including new epilepsy medicines.
 Some people might benefit from new technology and clinical trials that offer options even for rare syndromes.

 Advanced diagnostic tests include:

-• Subtraction ictal SPECT coregistered to MRI (SISCOM)
+• Subtraction ictal SPECT coregistered to MRI, also called SISCOM.

 Treatments include:

-• Standard and investigational drugs, including oral anti-seizure drugs and intranasal seizure-rescue preparations
+• Standard and investigational medicines, including oral anti-seizure drugs and intranasal seizure-rescue preparations.

 Seizures remain inadequately controlled in about a third of people with epilepsy.
-As a level 4 comprehensive epilepsy center, Mayo Clinic is positioned to identify the best treatment for people whose epilepsy doesn't respond to medications.
-These treatment options may include clinical trials, neurostimulation devices and, in some instances, surgery.
+As a Level 4 comprehensive epilepsy center, Mayo Clinic is positioned to identify the best treatment for people whose epilepsy doesn't respond to medicines.
+These treatment options may include clinical trials, neurostimulation devices, laser interstitial thermal therapy and, in some instances, surgery.

 Mayo Clinic provides care to people with epilepsy and other health concerns, such as autoimmune conditions.
 Each person receives a comprehensive treatment plan tailored to specific needs, such as learning disabilities, behavioral issues, depression, and lifestyle and independence preferences.